U.S. Appeals, Seeks Stay of Injunction of Social Cost of Greenhouse Gas Estimates

 Read more here.

-EPA Issues Final Rule to Reduce Hydroflurocarbons
+EPA Issues Final Rule to Reduce Hydrofluorocarbons

 On Friday, September 23, 2021, the U.S. Environmental Protection Agency (EPA) issued the final rule to reduce the use of hydrofluorocarbons (HFCs) by 85% by 2036.
 The rule sets baselines for HFC production and consumption from which reductions can be measured and establishes a compliance and enforcement program.
 In addition to announcing the final rule, EPA also announced an interagency task force with the U.S. Department of Homeland Security to prevent the illegal import and trade of HFCs. (more…)